vacuumlabs/adalite/README.md

 ADALITE_PORT=3000 yarn start-server
 ```

-Navigate to http://localhost:3000 (or wherever you've configured)
+Navigate to http://localhost:3000 (or wherever you've configured) and don't forget to set `.env` to `http://localhost:3000` if you were copying the default .env.example file.
+You may also need to disable caching in your browser to forget previous redirects.

 #### Development